René-Louis Chartier de Lotbinière: Career

 As an officer in the 1660s he took part in some early campaigns against the Iroquois and Mohawks, soon after composing his first known poem.
 Following in his father's shoes he was appointed Deputy Attorney-General of New France in 1670.
 In 1672, he was granted a Seigneury which he named after one of his family's old seigneuries in France, Lotbinière, which had since been passed to the Chateaubriand family of Combourg as a wedding dowry.
 (Note: Lotbinière's seigneury formed the basis of what is now the municipality of Lotbinière in the Lotbinière Regional County Municipality) Two years later his name was put forward by the Compagnie des Indes Occidentales and appointed a Councillor of the Sovereign Council of New France.
-The following year he was made a Councillor for life by Louis XIV of France, the only such Councillor to hold the appointment by the King.
+The following year he was made a Councillor for life by King Louis XIV, the only such Councillor to hold the appointment by the King.
 In 1677, he replaced his father as Lieutenant-General for Civil and Criminal Affairs (Judge) of the Provost Court.

 Patent confirming a concession in Canada by the King to René-Louis Chartier de Lotbinière, April 15, 1694.

-In stark contrast to his father, he held this position to the great satisfaction of his peers, yet again drawing the praise of Louis XIV of France for his honesty and competence.
+In stark contrast to his father, he held this position to the great satisfaction of his peers, yet again drawing the praise of Louis XIV for his honesty and competence.
 In 1698, he was appointed Judge of the Admiralty Court.
 Bishop Jean-Baptiste de La Croix de Chevrières de Saint-Vallier appointed him a director of the Hôpital général de Québec, and he also intermittently served as subdelegate to the Intendant of New France from 1677 to 1706.
-In 1703, Louis XIV of France appointed de Lotbiniere Chief Counsellor of the Sovereign Council of New France, ranking fourth in the hierarchy of the colony, being preceded only by the governor, the intendant, and the bishop.
+In 1703, Louis XIV appointed de Lotbiniere as Chief Counsellor of the Sovereign Council of New France, ranking fourth in the hierarchy of the colony, being preceded only by the governor, the intendant, and the bishop.